 45. Maintain a consistent posting schedule

 Posting consistently keeps current followers engaged and interested in your content and product and shows people visiting your profile for the first time that you’re a source for regularly posted, high-quality content.
+This is important for cracking the Instagram algorithm.

 46. Schedule posts with Later or Buffer